Cicada Facts, Fun, and Photos

 First the facts - Will it be like a locust invasion? - Are they like zombies and will they bite?

 The news sells itself on scare tactics and horror.
-There are lots of articles out there that talk about the emergence of the 17 year cicada in May 2013 as a horror show.
-"Billions of cicadas will emerge and overrun the east coast," and tell us that there will be so many that the population of the states from North Carolina to Connecticut will be outnumbered 600 to 1.
+There are lots of articles out there that talked about the emergence of the 17 year cicada in May 2013 as a horror show.
+"Billions of cicadas will emerge and overrun the east coast," and told us that there would be so many cicadas that the population of the states from North Carolina to Connecticut will be outnumbered 600 cicadas to 1 person.

-The truth is: here are a lot of insects out there.
+The truth is: there are a lot of insects out there.
 And insects outnumber us, maybe 200 million to one.
 An article in the New York Times reported scientists calculation that the world holds 300 pounds of insects for every pound of humans.
-So this "infestation" is not really that major - you might see some damaged leaves on your trees, but you also might not even see them.
+So this "infestation" is not really that major - if cicadas come to your area, you might see some damaged leaves on your trees, but you also might not even see them.
 Relax.

 The truth is: Cicadas are not nasty - they don't eat everything green in sight like locusts and they don't bite.
 They don't move around in swarms and they are only really interested in young trees.

-What they really want to do is mate, and they have had to wait 17 years to get it!
+What they really want to do is mate, and they have had to wait 4 years to get it!
 When the ground temperature reaches 64 degrees, and all the danger of frost is over, they will come out and mate.
 Their life isn't so long - and they will spend it in the trees.
-Then they will die and their babies will go back underground to suck on tree roots just like a baby bottle, and stay there for another 17 years growing just like their parents did.
-Then this brood will emerge in 2030.
+Then they will die and their babies will go back underground to suck on tree roots just like a baby bottle, and stay there for another 4 years thinking about the next World Cup, growing up just like their parents did.

 Cicada photos from the USDA GalleryClick thumbnail to view full-size